A Definition of Stress and Stress Management

 Stress is closely tied to immune functioning; people who experience chronic, high levels of stress and do not manage their stress effectively often are sick more frequently and may suffer other health consequences in the long term.
 If you suffer from chronic stress, there are some foods believed to help combat stress, and in general, a healthy, well-balanced diet rich in vitamins and minerals will help your body to function at its best and ward off stress.

 When your immune system is weakened as a result of chronic stress, you’re more likely to catch colds and viruses, and illness in turn creates additional stress as it’s challenging to meet your obligations at work and home when you’re feeling under the weather.
-Boosting your immune system with supplements that provide immune support can help to ward off these ill effects, halting the vicious cycle in its tracks.
-An immune supplement with probiotics offers the added benefit of regulating your digestive processes, which are often thrown askew when your body is feeling the effects of stress.
+Boosting your immune system with immune supplements like Del-Immune V, can help to ward off these ill effects, halting the vicious cycle in its tracks.
+A probiotic with an immune supplement like DelPro, offers the added benefit of regulating your digestive processes, which are often thrown askew when your body is feeling the effects of stress.

 If stress is something in your life that needs to be managed, it is important to speak to your health care provider about it.
 As with all health conditions, each situation is unique and needs personal attention from a professional.